 - Avoids interaction and socialization due to fear

-- Irrational fear to things that do not pose a threat
+- Irrational fear of things that do not pose a threat

 - Extreme moodiness